 American stories are ones of triumphs, of boundary-pushing, of great victories that come at the hand of enlightenment or even sacrifice.
 It’s what makes American literature so singular on the global stage.
 Pulling the discussions of diversity into those stories can bring even more into the ring.
 And flesh out stories that resonate with American identity.
 And what it truly means to be an American.

-For the following five authors and their world-changing texts, the word American identity has many different meanings, which causes their tales to include many different voices and to give the name American a different ring that any you’ve read before.
-So sit back, relax and dive into something a little out of the mainstream—you won’t be disappointed.
+For the following five authors and their world-changing texts, the word American Identity has many different meanings.
+Which causes their tales to include many different voices.
+And to give the name American a different ring than any of you’ve read before.
+So sit back, relax and dive into something a little out of the mainstream – you won’t be disappointed.

 The Brief and Wondrous Life of Oscar Wao, Junot Diaz